Mohsen Namjoo: Career

 In the fall of 2012, Namjoo released his new album, 13/8.
 Thirteen/eight is a compilation of six pieces that were developed in the United States during the previous year.
 The performance had been prepared in collaboration with California-based musicians James Riotto (Contrabass), Robert Shelton (Keyboard), Ezra Lipp (Drums) and Greg Ellis (Percussion).
 Payam Entertainment produced a series of live performances for 2012.
 The inaugural performance in Berkeley, California, will be recorded in preparation for a future double-album release by the same title.

 In late 2013, Mohsen Namjoo became an Artist-in-Residence in the Brown University Middle East Studies department.
 On 7 December 2013, to kick off his residency, he performed at the Granoff Center for the Creative Arts.
 In spring 2014, he taught the course "Tradition and Protest: Persian and Iranian Music," and gave several musical talks to public audiences on topics including "Shahram Shabpareh: Honesty and Minor Scale" and Iranian Rhythms.
 The spring 2014 semester was capped by a concert on the evening of 10 May.
 In the fall of 2014, Namjoo taught "Revolution and Poets: Content and Form in Iranian Poetry."

 His newest song named, "Begoo be baran" composed by Ehsan Matoori was released in March 2019 by Sheed Records company.
 His new album Phantasm, composed and produced by Ehsan Matoori, was released on April 27, 2019, in San Francisco.

+In August 2026, Namjoo returned to Iran after nearly two decades abroad.
+He had left Iran in 2007 and had subsequently lived in the United States.
+His return was welcomed by Iranian state media, while Namjoo said that he had decided to return several months earlier and had come back to see his homeland and family.

 In popular culture

 Namjoo has appeared in several films.
 He was featured in the documentary Sounds of Silence (Amir Hamz and Mark Lazarz, 2006) which has been screened at international film festivals.
-He also acted in a feature narrative film called A Few Kilos of Dates for a Funeral (Saman Saloor, 2006) which played in various film festivals.
+He also acted in a feature narrative film called A Few Kilos of Dates for a Funeral (directed by Saman Saloor, 2006) which played in various film festivals.
 In 2016, he played in the feature film Radio Dreams by Babak Jalali.

+In August 2023 Namjoo made a guest appearance in the comedy web series Creeps from the Middle East (directed by Sina Khani, 2023), which presents improvised sketches and explores themes of cultural identity and urban life.